Steve Kinney

 • The agent reproduces the failure locally using the reproduction command from the dossier.

-• The agent identifies the bug in the rate-book handler.
+• The agent identifies the mismatched heading in the home page (or whichever spec you broke).

 • The agent applies the fix and reruns the test.